 Following initial collection, the semen will then be subject to a test freeze.
 This involves using various extenders to assess which medium provides the best post-thaw support to the semen.
 The semen is then subject to centrifugation.
 This concentrates the semen into a sperm pellet, which is then re-extended into the various extenders containing the cryopreservant.
 The semen is then placed into straws and chilled prior to freezing.
 Following cryopreservation (freezing), the straws are then thawed and semen is assessed under the microscope for morphology and progressive motility.

 Semen must be at least 35% progressively motile following thawing of frozen semen to be commercially usable.
 Each ejaculate will provide approximately 5-10 insemination doses.
 Each dose usually contains 6 straws and three doses should be provided for each mare inseminated.
 The total number of doses frozen will depend on owner requirements.

 Frozen semen will be taken to a local AI centre for storage and shipping.
 Following successful cryopreservation, an information sheet will be provided to you and the stud regarding the semen, dosage and thawing instructions.

 It is known that a percentage of stallion's semen will fail to freeze well and some may not freeze at all.
-In such cases these stallions require advanced testing consisting of trials with further extenders, and with alteration of the freezing and thawing processes.
-Some stallions which have problems mounting the dummy may have semen collected using a chemical ejaculation technique.
-This is not ideal but may be useful in some problematic cases.
+In such cases these stallions require advanced testing consisting of trials with other extenders, and with alteration of the freezing and thawing processes.
+Some stallions that have problems mounting the dummy may have semen collected using a chemical ejaculation technique.

 For further information about our semen collection, analysis and freezing services, please contact our Newmarket office on +44 (0)1638 663150.
-Alternatively, contact Chris Phillips, Andrew McGladdery or Fred Barrelet.
+Alternatively, contact Andrew McGladdery or Fred Barrelet.